ionos-cloud/gchl/README.md

 ```
 Usage of ./gchl:
   -e, --end string                     Commit hash where to stop (instead of following the branch until the previous version)
   -v, --for-version string             Name of the release to generate the changelog for
   -o, --organization string            Name of the GitHub organization
   -r, --repository string              Name of the repository
+  -s, --single-release-branch string   Name of the main branch, if you use a single branch for releases (leave empty to proceed with release branches)
   -V, --verbose                        Enable more verbose logging
 ```